NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 cd 53
 docker load -i 53.tar
 ```

-#### Step 2 Importing the Docker Image
-Choose one of the following options depending if you have setup the NVIDIA GPU execution environment.
+Then, choose one of the following options depending if you have setup the NVIDIA GPU execution environment.

 > - **Using CPU:** Using the following command to import the docker container and use the CPU for testing:
 >